Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Do I Need to Apply For a Car Loan?

 • Driver’s license: You will need a driver’s license in order to purchase a car.
-Not only is it proof of your address but It shows that you are legally eligible to drive and own the car.
+Not only is it proof of your address, but it shows that you’re legally eligible to drive and own the car.

 • Insurance: In order to legally operate the vehicle, you need to have valid car insurance.
 Bring proof with you to get your car loan.

-• Bank statements: This is a helpful way to highlight your finances and is especially important if you are self-employed.
+• Bank statements: These statements highlight your finances and are especially important if you are self-employed.
 Bring your bank statements for at least three months.

 In order to get the best possible car loan, you’ll need to do some research.
-The good news is that there are many good resources available to help you in your pursuit of amenable loan terms.
-It’s easy to get started.
+The good news is that there are many good resources available to help you.
+Here are some tips to consider:

-• Compare and Research: Use a well-reputed loan comparison platform to get an idea of the loans for which you qualify.
+• Comparison Shop: Use an online loan comparison platform to get an idea of the loans for which you qualify.
 It will give you a full picture of what you can expect moving forward.

-• Get pre-approved: Once you find a loan in which you are interested, the next step is to get pre-approval.
+• Get Pre-Approved: Once you find a loan in which you are interested, the next step is to get pre-approved.
+This will tell you what you can afford based on the information you provide about your finances.
 Most of the time, you can get this done quickly and online.

 Can I get a car loan with bad credit?

-The good news is that, yes, you can get a car loan with poor credit.
-Many alternative lenders accept credit profiles with either bad credit or no credit.
-In fact, there are some car loans that require no credit check at all.
+Yes, you can get a car loan with a bad credit score.
+Many alternative lenders accept bad credit and even no credit.
+In fact, some lenders don’t require a credit check at all.

 Will my car loan payments affect my credit score?